 Diploma in Philosophy

-The Diploma in Philosophy, consisting of ten philosophy courses, will begin in September 2024.
+The Diploma in Philosophy consists of ten philosophy courses.
 This two-semester Diploma is designed to fulfill the philosophy requirements outlined in Veritatis Gaudium for the study of theology.
-Courses will be offered in-person and synchronously online to allow students throughout Canada and internationally to benefit from these course offerings.
+This diploma is part of a two-year pre-theology program for ordination candidates and can also be taken by lay students as a terminal program.
+Courses are offered in-person and synchronously online to allow students throughout Canada and internationally to benefit from these course offerings.
+For those not in the ordination stream, this diploma program may be done on a part-time or full-time basis.

-The Diploma in Philosophy is a non-conjoint program that will be granted by St. Augustine’s Seminary of Toronto, Pontifical Faculty of Theology.
+The Diploma in Philosophy is a non-conjoint program that will be granted by St. Augustine’s Seminary of Toronto, Ecclesiastical Faculty of Theology.

 The ten philosophy courses are: